 Grandma’s Date Pinwheels have so many things going for them.
-They’re just barely spiced, the perfect amount to complement the filling, which is rich and moist and just a little sticky and in turn, the perfect contrast to the cookie portion of the cookie.
+They’re just barely spiced, the perfect amount to compliment the filling, which is rich and moist and just a little sticky and in turn, the perfect contrast to the cookie portion of the cookie.
 And the cookie itself?
 These pinwheels have beautiful lightly crispy edges but are soft and chewy and the whole cookie is just a delight.

 About Grandma’s Old-Fashioned Date Pinwheels:

 Now as a kid, I knew all that but I know I couldn’t have vocalized it!
 For one, my little mouth was probably stuffed full of these cookies….but even as a kid, I knew when there was a good thing going on.
 I also knew to be in the kitchen at every opportunity.
 I was always ready to help in any way possible, especially if it meant licking the beaters at the end!